rticommunity/rticonnextdds-examples/examples/connext_dds/real_time_wan_transport/README.md

 1)  Before running the example, make sure the environment variable `NDDSHOME` is set to the directory where your version of *RTI Connext* is installed.

+2)  Download and install the RTI Security Plugins in order to run scenarios 2 and 4.

-2)  Set the load library path to include the Connext DDS libraries.
+3)  Set the load library path to include the Connext DDS libraries and OpenSSL

     On MacOSX you can do that with the command: